gabrielflorit/blockup/README.md

 Usage: blockup <command>

 Commands:
-  new    scaffold and serve a new block (default if directory is empty) serve  serve current block (default if directory is not empty)
+  new      scaffold and serve a new block (default if directory is empty) serve    serve current block (default if directory is not empty) check    check if any expected files are missing publish  publish this block as a gist via gistup

 Options:
   -h, --help  Show help                                                [boolean]